Submit News

 Evidence-based nursing improves patient outcomes, supports retention, and drives culture change.
 UVA Health is furthering its commitment to progress by enrolling a second cohort of fellows in the Evidence-Based Practice (EBP) Academy, including direct care nurses.
 Previously, EBP Academy was open only to clinical nurse leaders (CNLs).

-This welcome shift is a testament to how UVA Health prioritizes the career development of team members at all levels, says UVA Health Nurse Scientist and UVA School of Nursing Associate Professor Pam DeGuzman, PhD, MBA, RN, CNL, who, along with the Office of Nursing Research, launched the second EBP Academy.
+This welcome shift is a testament to how UVA Health prioritizes the career development of team members at all levels, says UVA Health Senior Nurse Scientist and UVA School of Nursing Associate Professor Pam DeGuzman, PhD, MBA, RN, CNL, who, along with the Office of Nursing Research, launched the second EBP Academy.
 “We know from prior research nurse leaders will say evidence-based practice is important but they don't have the time for it, and they don't understand how it connects to patient outcomes.
 That’s a real disservice, because this is what's going to move the needle on outcomes that traditionally have been perceived as persistently difficult to overcome.”

 Exciting Opportunity